Tool to calculate if a function is decreasing / monotonic or on which interval is decreasing or strictly decreasing.

 — From the curve of the function: a decreasing function has its curve which is directed downwards.

-A linear function of the form $ f(x) = ax + b $ is decreasing over $ \mathbb{R} $ when the coefficient $ a $ is positive ($ a < 0 $).
-If $ a $ is positive then the function is increasing.
+A linear function of the form f(x)=ax+b is decreasing over R when the coefficient a is positive (a<0).
+If a is positive then the function is increasing.

 dCode retains ownership of the "Decreasing Function" source code.
-Except explicit open source licence (indicated Creative Commons / free), the "Decreasing Function" algorithm, the applet or snippet (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or the "Decreasing Function" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) and all data download, script, or API access for "Decreasing Function" are not public, same for offline use on PC, mobile, tablet, iPhone or Android app!
+Any algorithm for the "Decreasing Function" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "Decreasing Function" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "Decreasing Function" or any other element are not public (except explicit open source licence like Creative Commons).
+Same with the download for offline use on PC, mobile, tablet, iPhone or Android app.